 Many varieties of shrubs are good candidates to turn into single stemmed specimens.
 Look for one that has a more or less vertical stem that can be used as the main support for the plant.
 It is easiest to start pruning a shrub into a tree before it develops a lot of stems, but you can also use pruning to get the shape you want.

 Occasionally, you will not be able to separate out a single stem but will have to make do with a couple of main stems.
 That is okay and will still give the general appearance of a tree while directing growth only into those stems and increasing the plant’s height.

 Use a stout stake inserted as close to the new central leader as possible.
 This will keep the new “trunk” straight as it grows.
-Really woody shrubs will need to have the bottom 1/3 pruned annually for 3 to 4 years.
+Really woody shrubs will need to have the bottom one third pruned annually for three to four years.
 Then it’s time to train the canopy.

 Trimming Large Bushes into Small Trees

-Big tangled older shrubs are a bit of a nightmare to turn into trees but even they can become single stemmed.
+Big tangled, older shrubs are a bit of a nightmare to turn into trees but even they can become single stemmed.
 You may find yourself crawling around on your hands and knees as you remove the lowest stems, but the basic technique is the same.
-Always leave 2/3 of the plant intact even if that means that your trunk doesn’t resemble a trunk the first year.
+Always leave two thirds of the plant intact even if that means that your trunk doesn’t resemble a trunk the first year.

 Older plants need a slower process, but the result will be even more spectacular because of all that vigorous growth.
 Pruning a shrub into a tree allows you to control the architecture of your landscape and can make managing shrubs easier over time.